emmabostian/FEM-design-systems-docs/lessons/creating-a-color-palette.md

 Copy and paste over the existing artboards from the starter file into the respective tabs on your new project.

-Now head over to [Canva Color Palettes](https://www.canva.com/colors/color-palettes/) or [Coolors](https://coolors.co/browser/latest/1) and select a monochromatic color palette to use.
+Now head over to [Coolors](https://coolors.co/browser/latest/1) and select a monochromatic color palette to use.

 I chose the palette: